TAP-GGC/Pixel8/README.md

 * <b>Binary Maze:</b> There are three seperate levels for this game.
 The objective is to answer all the questions for each level while staying under 12 minutes for each level.
   * 1st level: Users must go through the maze to find and answer all 10 questions on the base power of 2 questions.
 There is a minimap that can be toggled.
 There is also a help button that pauses the in game timer and provides further guidance.
 A level complete screen will pop up when users have correctly answered all questions and it will display the time it took to answer the questions on that level.
   * 2nd level: Users must go through the maze to find and answer all 10 questions on binary conversion and decimal conversion using 4-bits.
 There is a minimap that can be toggeled.
 There is also a help button that pauses the in game timer and provides further guidance.
 A level complete screen will pop up when users have correctly answered all questions and it will display the time it took to answer the questions on that level.
   * 3rd level: Users must go through the maze to find and answer all 10 questions on binary conversion and decimal conversion using 8-bits.
 There is a minimap that can be toggled.
-There is also a help button that pauses the in game timer and provides further guidance.
+There is also a help button that pauses the in-game timer and provides further guidance.
 A level complete screen will pop up when users have correctly answered all questions and it will display the time it took to answer the questions on that level.

 * <b>Planet Binary:</b> Users are competing against an NPC(non-playable character), to answer all the questions and make it to the end of the board game.
 The questions include conceptual binary questions, conversions from binary to decimal and from decimal to binary using 4-bits and 8-bits, and lastly the base power of 2 questions.
 Users will roll the dice to determine how many spaces they can move if they get the answer correct.
 Then they can answer the question and see if they are allowed to move.
-The game ends when either the player or the NPC answers all the questions and reach the end.
+The game ends when either the player or the NPC answers all the questions and reaches the end.

 * <b>RGB Paint:</b> This game is an explorative, creative game that allows users to visually see how binary changes RGB colors.